bmo-node/bmo/packages/vueTokenLoader/README.md

 The component implements an iFrame that listens for an event coming from the Auth Service.

-This component requires two props to be passed to it: a host url and a function to be called on the onAuthenticated event.
-You can also add an optional third prop to set an interval at which the component will automatically retrieve a new token.
+This component requires only one prop to be passed to it: a host url.
+You will need a function to be called on the onAuthenticated event, and you can also add an optional third prop to set the interval at which the component will automatically retrieve a new token.

 ```
 // App.vue